Vanilla-OS/custom-image/README.md

 ## Getting Started

-- First, click on the "Use this template" button in the top right corner, then from the drop-down menu select "Create a new repository".
+- First, click on the <kbd>Use this template</kbd> button in the top right corner, then from the drop-down menu select <kbd>Create a new repository</kbd>.
 This would create a new repository with the same files and directories as this repository.
-- Go to Settings → Actions → General and ensure "Allow all actions and reusable workflows" are enabled.
+- Go to **Settings → Actions → General** and ensure "_Allow all actions and reusable workflows_" are enabled.
 - Now, clone the repository to your local machine and let's start customizing your image.
 You can also use the GitHub online editor if you prefer.
-- Open the `vib-build.yml` workflow file and replace the custom image name with an image name of your choosing in line 11.
+- Open the `vib-build.yml` workflow file and replace the custom image name with an image name of your choosing in line 14.
-- Open the `recipe.yml` file and replace the image name and ID with your image name and ID in lines 2 and 3.
+- Open the `recipe.yml` file and replace the image name and ID with your image name and ID in lines 1 and 2.
 - Now, perform your additions and modifications to the recipe as per your requirements.
-- If you just want to install .deb files, you can just put them in `includes.container/deb-pkgs`
+- If you just want to install `.deb` files, you can just put them in `includes.container/deb-pkgs`
 - Optionally, add your modules to the `modules` directory and add them to the package-modules `includes` in `recipe.yml`.
 - You can check the Actions tab in GitHub to see the build progress of your image.

 > [!NOTE]
-> It is suggested to add a `vib-image` tag to your repository for your image to be easily discoverable.
+> It is suggested to add `vib-image` and `vib` tags to your repository for your image to be easily discoverable to others.

 ## Use your custom image